-- the effectiveness of the informal resolution process - · the use of handheld batons - the treatment of barristers and solicitors by police officers.
+- The effectiveness of the informal resolution process

+- The use of handheld batons

+- The use of Tasers

-These investigations may involve public surveys, focus groups, and one-to-one interviews.
+These investigations might involve public surveys, focus groups and oneto-one interviews.
 They will often result in recommendations for improving policing.
 Copies of these reports are available in the publications section of our website.